 We are committed to maintaining diversity on our Board as provided in our Corporate Governance Guidelines.
 Both the Board and the Governance Committee believe that Board diversity is important to ensure a balanced Board with a rounded perspective.
 Diversity is broadly interpreted by the Board to include viewpoints, background, experience, industry knowledge and geography, as well as more traditional characteristics of diversity, such as race and gender.
-We believe that our commitment is demonstrated by the current composition of our Board and the varied backgrounds and skill sets of our current directors and nominees, which include three women, two persons of Asian descent and a mix of American, British and German citizens.
+We believe that our commitment is demonstrated by the current composition of our Board and the varied backgrounds and skill sets of our current directors and nominees: